 But not so steep, actually.
-Though there’s plenty you will learn, most of it comes along the way, after you are already riding and experiencing cycling’s pleasures.
+Though there’s plenty you will learn, most of it comes along the way, after you are already riding and experiencing bicycling’s pleasures.
 (For good reasons, I sometimes refer to my bike as a “genuine joy generator.”)

 What is Road Cycling?

-It’s possible to define road cycling too narrowly.
+It’s possible to define road cycling for beginners too narrowly.
 Broadly speaking, anyone who rides a bicycle on paved surface streets and roads — as opposed to off-road trails, backcountry landscapes, beaches or uncharted wilderness — is a road cyclist, whether the purpose of that cycling is errand running, messengering, commuting, recreating, exercising, adventuring, touring or racing.
 And cyclists who pedal primarily for recreation and exercise may still ride for one or more of these other reasons as well.

 But for our purposes here, we’ll think of road cycling as riding extended distances on streets and roads mainly for the enjoyment and the personal benefits of doing so.
 The advice included here applies to all forms of road cycling, but it may be overkill for the person who rides only an occasional trip the library or grocery store and be insufficient for those planning to ride self-contained tours or participate in competitive bike racing.